dam90/astrometry/index/README.md

 ## Mount the index files from a Docker volume

 If this is more of a "production" thing you may want to create a docker volume to store your index data.
 See Docker docs for understanding Docker volumes.

-This requires a few steps:
+### Creating the index volume

 1. Create a Docker volume.
 We'll call it *astrometry_index*: